PIGWEB-EU/FAIR-guidelines/README.md

 even for commercial purposes (the Open Data Institute).

-**Shared data** - Shared data may be made widely accessible but could have some restricting conditions, such as non-commercial re-use or re-use with attribution.
+**Shared data** - Shared data may be made widely accessible but could have some restricting conditions, such as non-commercial reuse or reuse with attribution.
 It is important to note that not all shared data has to be available to anyone.

 **Closed data** - If researchers are dealing with sensitive data (e.g., personal or commercially data), it may not be possible to share the